- Professor Christiana Payne (Professor - Oxford Brookes University)

 1. Examine works of art and visual culture in their historical, national and sociopolitical contexts.

-2. Discuss the functions, development and canonical status of Western landscape painting and photography.
+2. Discuss the functions, development and canonical status of Western landscape art/visual culture.

-3. Distinguish between intention and reception as well as form and idea.
+3. Distinguish between intention and reception as well as object and idea.

 4. Describe works of art and visual culture effectively and analyse them formally.

-5. Use key terminology to classify, define and interpret works of art and visual culture.
+5. Gather key concepts/terminology to classify, define and interpret works of art and visual culture.

-6. Carry out art historical research; assess and cite secondary sources.
+6. Carry out art historical research; evaluate, document and cite secondary sources.

 A series of lectures examines artistic modes and movements in a variety of media (painting, photography, cartography and land art) and explores them in their historical contexts.
 The lectures are arranged chronologically so as to chart changing attitudes and approaches to land, nature and the environment in art practice and theory.